 How to backup a MySQL database

-You can make a backup of your Wordpress website database in phpMyAdmin section of a hosting control panel.
-Login to your cPanel, go to Databases > phpMyAdmin section:
+You can make a backup of your WordPress website database in the phpMyAdmin section of a hosting control panel.
+Login to your cPanel, go to Databases → phpMyAdmin:

 Select the database you would like to backup from the left navigation sidebar.